ohad-rodeh/bt/README.md

     oc_bpt_op_validate.[ch] validate a btree, for debugging
     oc_bpt_op_validate_clones.[ch] validate a btree, for debugging

 The most complicated algorithm remove-range, the main issue is that removing a range from the middle of a tree causes significant difficulties when trying to rebalance it.
 The output-dot files are used to generate b-tree descriptions in dot format (http://www.graphviz.org/).
+This allows using the dot program to visualize test outputs, for example:
+	dot -Tjpg X.dot -o X.jpg

 The Oc_wu structure that is passed around by the code, describe a "work-unit".
 This is probably equivalent to a transaction in the caller code.

 TODO
 ====
-Migrate to pthreads
+Revive the multi-threaded tests, so they will work correctly pthreads.